-SAS Numeric functions are used to carry out tasks such as rounding numbers, computing dates from month-day-year values, summing and averaging the values of SAS variables, and many more.
+SAS Numerical functions are used to conduct tasks such as rounding numbers, computing dates from month-day-year values, summing and averaging the values of SAS variables, and many more.

-Before we begin with the numerical functions it is important to understand the Operator hierarchy structure in SAS.
+Before we begin with the numerical functions, it is essential to understand the Operator hierarchy structure in SAS.

-Expressions are used in a number of ways, both within the DATA step and in the PROC step.
-It is important to remember that, regardless of their use, the evaluation of expression will follow certain rules.
+Expressions are used in several ways within the DATA and PROC steps.
+It is important to remember that the expression evaluation will follow specific rules regardless of their use.

-The below table list contains groups of SAS operators according to their priority of evaluation.
+The table below contains groups of SAS operators according to their evaluation priority.

 Parentheses are used to group operands.
 Operators within parenthesis are evaluated first.

-Evaluation starts from Group 1 and proceeds to Group 2 and last down to Group 7.
+Evaluation starts from Group 1, proceeds to Group 2, and lasts down to Group 7.

 Logical and Comparison Operators in Assignment Statements

-Logical and comparisons operators can be combined to eliminate multiple IF ELSE
+Logical and comparison operators can be combined to eliminate multiple IF ELSE statements.

-For example, If we have to group the weight of a person from 1 to 4, based on the person is Male or Female and age group of less than or greater than 90, then using if else condition we have to write logic as below.
+For example, if we have to group a person’s weight from 1 to 4, based on whether the person is male or female and an age group of less than or greater than 90, then using the if else condition, we have to write logic as below.

 Or, we could rewrite the comparisons as below using the logical and comparisons operator.